jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (a) in subpart EB (Valuation of trading stock (including dealer’s livestock)), for trading stock, means costs incurred in the ordinary course of business to bring trading stock to its present location and condition, including acquisition costs and costs of production, calculated under sections EB 6 to EB 8 (which relate to costs for standard valuations), EB 15 to EB 18 (which relate to costs for low-turnover traders), and EB 22 (Valuing closing stock consistently for low-turnover traders):
     (b) is defined in section RD 40(3) (Goods) for the purposes of that section:
     (c) in sections RD 42 and RD 43 (which relate to goods provided with staff discount), for a registered person who may claim input tax for the cost of the goods, means the GST-inclusive cost of the goods to the person
+  - **cost deductions** is defined in section FP 3 (Definitions for the purposes of subpart FP) for the purposes of subpart FP (Tax relief for emergencies)
   - **cost method** means a method of calculating FIF income or FIF loss under section EX 56 (Cost method)
   - **cost of timber** , in sections DP 11, EJ 1, EW 2, EZ 44, FB 6, and FB 7 (which relate to the disposal of timber),— (a) means the amount of expenditure incurred by a person in relation to timber—